smudge/decks/railsconf-2022/slides.md

 ![personas process](/images/personas-process.png)

 <!--

-So you'd see a brief loading spinner, and then you'd be dropped straight into a totally fresh account summary page.
+So you'd see a brief loading spinner, but then you'd be dropped straight into a totally fresh dashboard.

-This felt way less awkward than the login page and sticky notes approach.
+This felt way less awkward than the login page and, like, having to use sticky notes.

 We just needed to figure out how to dynamically create user accounts on the fly.
 -->